position-pal/local-deployment/README.md

 This repo contains the docker-compose files to deploy the PositionPal services locally.

 > [!WARNING]
-> This should be used for development and testing purposes only.
+> This is meant to be used for development and testing purposes only.
-> For production deployments, please refer to the [PositionPal deployment guide using Kubernetes](https://github.com/position-pal/helm-charts).
+> In production, please refer to the [PositionPal deployment guide using Kubernetes](https://github.com/position-pal/helm-charts).

 To deploy the services locally, make sure to have set the following environment variables (either in the shell or in a `.env` file):